ntemposd/website/content/en/blog/business-plan/index.md

 ---
 title: "A minimum viable business plan"
 description: "A template startup business plan."
 lead: "Does your brilliant billion dollar idea compile into a sustainable business?
 Do you really need this funding now?
-We are in 2049 and you are building a Spacecraft🚀.
+We are in 2049 and you are building a Spacecraft 🚀.
 How a viable business plan might look like?"
 date: 2017-02-05T09:19:42+01:00
 lastmod: 2017-02-05T09:19:42+01:00
 draft: false